Heron Dispelling

 Excellent 200+ reviews at

-Oxygenating plants and a bottle of Bacta clear
+Oxygenating plants and a bottle Bacta clear

 Purchased: Pond clear package - M